lucaong/jquery-machine/README.md

 As Web Developers, we tend to structure web apps in pages.
 The Web started as hypertext content, so we have web *pages*, HTML *documents* and *links*.
 That's nowadays a huge limitation: the metaphore of the page should be just one of the many possible UI metaphores, only used when appropriate.
 In fact, a page is something you can read, browse or navigate, but not something you _use_.
 But web apps should actually be _used_.

-Thinking in terms of UI widget that independently switch to multiple states in response to events is a possible way out to this "page metaphore trap".
-And `jquery-machine` is our weapon.
+Thinking in terms of UI widgets that independently transition between multiple states in response to events is a possible way out to this "page metaphore trap".
+And `jquery-machine` is our neat weapon.

 Usage